Helderfox49/coursera-django-API-course/README.md

 # coursera-django-API-course
-Code from cpursera coursera course on Django API
+Code from coursera coursera course on Django API